BackofenLab/Cherri/README.md

 # CheRRI (Computational Help Evaluating RNA-RNA interactions)

 CheRRI detects functional RNA-RNA interaction (RRI) sites, by evaluating if an interaction site most likely occurs in nature.
-It helps to filter interaction sites generated either experimentally or by an RRI prediction algorithm, by removing false positive interactions.
+It helps to filter interaction sites generated either experimentally or by an RRI prediction algorithm by removing false positive interactions.

 It is an open source project [hosted on GitHub](https://github.com/BackofenLab/Cherri).